 - 1. Allow several days to a week from the time you first contact a prospective host workplace, and then follow up with a phone call.
 Ask to speak to this person and briefly discuss your requirements.
 If they are located nearby, you may like to visit to discuss the likelihood of work placement. - 2.
 Next, add the response to your list and work through your contacts until you get a YES.

 Pre-placement preparation

-Before you start your work placement, you must complete the knowledge assessments of the first 2 units;
+Before you start your work placement, you must complete the: